GracieleDamasceno/dev-on-track/_posts/en/2022-07-20-creating-alexa-skill.md

 lang: en
 ---

-# Alexa Audio Skill

 Tutorial on how easily you can create an Alexa Skill calling an external audio file to impress your friends and family.
-This tutorial is meant to be the easiest and straightforward possible, allowing anyone - even those who don't know how to code! - to create an audio skill.
-To achieve that, we are going to simplify using Amazon's Alexa Development Console.

 ## First Steps